Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Related Work

-Rakkolainen et al.~\cite{rakkolainen2021technologies} reviews recent advances in multimodal interaction technologies for XR content, pointing out how XR technologies introduce new interaction concepts, paradigms, and metaphors and play an important role in addressing accessibility barriers and inequality.
-Similar views were proposed by Spittle et al.~\cite{spittle2022review}, who suggests that multimodal interaction improves selection and manipulation tasks.
+Rakkolainen et al.~\cite{rakkolainen2021technologies} reviews recent advances in multimodal interaction technologies for extended reality (XR) content, pointing out how XR technologies introduce new interaction concepts and play an important role in addressing accessibility barriers.
+Similar views were proposed by Spittle et al.~\cite{spittle2022review}, who suggests that multimodal interaction facilitates selection and manipulation tasks.
 In 3D editing tasks in virtual reality (VR), a combined gesture and speech interface can perform on par with a unimodal interface of a radial menu in terms of promoting creativity, usability, and presence~\cite{zimmerer2020finally}.

-Williams et al.~\cite{williams2020understanding} reports on an elicitation study of speech, gesture, and multimodal speech and gesture interactions in unconstrained object manipulation tasks in augmented reality.
+Williams et al.~\cite{williams2020understanding} report on an elicitation study of speech, gesture, and multimodal speech and gesture interactions in unconstrained object manipulation tasks in augmented reality.
 Zhou et al.~\cite{zhou2022eliciting} found that participants preferred to use the same gesture for one and two-object manipulation in the same task, and revealed associations between speech patterns and gesture strokes during 3D object manipulation.
 Rodriguez et al.~\cite{rodriguez2024artists} studied natural unimodal and multimodal interaction techniques for 3D sketching in virtual reality.

 Plopski et al.~\cite{plopski2022eye} reviewed gaze interaction and eye tracking research in XR and outlined how eye gaze has been applied to enhance user interaction with virtual content and interface design.
 Multimodal interactive systems such as \textsc{GazePointAR}~\cite{lee2024gazepointar} also demonstrate the possibility of leveraging eye gaze and pointing gestures to provide contextual information for speech queries.